dowjones/opensearch-blog/BLOG.md

 Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
 Distributed services can be unpredictable.
 Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
 In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators.

 The landscape for observability tools continues to grow as we speak.
 In particular, when it comes to metrics, error logging, and distributed traces.
-These can provide valuable information to optimize service performance, troubleshoot issues to make a service more reliable.
+These can provide valuable information to optimize service performance and troubleshoot issues to make a service more reliable.
 With this in mind, it makes sense to create a distributed tracing pipeline to ingest, process, and visualize tracing data with query/alerting.

 At [Dow Jones](#TODO), we started on a similar journey as we continue to move our applications and microservices to our service mesh based on [EKS](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html) and [istio](https://istio.io/).
-One of our requirements from the service mesh telemetry data we generate was to have a distributed tracing pipeline that could scale to the amount of our traces, work for applications regardless of host, the language of implementation.
-OpenTelemetry’s goal to provide full support for traces, metrics, and logs and provide a single implementation marries perfectly into this idea.
+Our requirements formulated from the generated service mesh telemetry data was to have a distributed tracing pipeline that could scale to the amount of our traces, work for applications regardless of host, and the language of implementation.
+OpenTelemetry's full support for traces, metrics, and logs, as well as, provide a single implementation married perfectly into this idea.

 OpenTelemetry (OTEL) is formed by the merging of OpenTracing and OpenCensus.
 It is a CNCF incubating project and the second most active in terms of contributions.
 OTEL, since its inception, aimed to offer a single set of APIs and libraries that standardize how you collect and transfer telemetry data.

 [Traces was the first component to reach stable status for the open telemetry project](https://opentelemetry.io/status/).
-Since then, almost all traces component but collector has reached stable maturity level, metrics are well on their way, and initial work on logs has also started.
-At Dow Jones, we launched a distributed tracing pipeline based on OpenTelemetry project.
-I will be going over some of the design decisions we took, our setup, and source code to DIY.
+Since then, almost all trace components but collector has reached stable maturity level, metrics are well on their way, and initial work on logs has also started.
+At Dow Jones, we launched a distributed tracing pipeline based on the OpenTelemetry project.
+I will be going over a few of the design decisions we implemented in our setup and source code to DIY.

 ## Tracing Pipeline Components

-With OpenTelemetry as the core of our pipeline, we still needed to decide on the sink for our traces, tools to visualize and query traces, tools to export traces to create a Federated architecture.
+With OpenTelemetry as the core of our pipeline, we still needed to decide on the sink for our traces, tools to visualize and query traces, and tools to export traces in order to create a Federated architecture.
 After much deliberation, we decided on the following components:

-- **Opentelemetry** for creation, propagation, collection, processing, and exporting trace data.
+- **OpenTelemetry** for creation, propagation, collection, processing, and exporting of trace data.

-- **AWS opensearch** (formerly elasticsearch) as the sink for the traces
+- **AWS OpenSearch** (formerly ElasticSearch) as the sink for the traces

-Opensearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
-Additionally it comes with managed Trace Analytics plugin and a visualization and user interface, OpenSearch Dashboards.
+OpenSearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
+Additionally, it comes with managed Trace Analytics plugin, a visualization and user interface, and OpenSearch Dashboards.

-- **Data prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to opensearch in formats that both opensearch dashboard and jaeger understand.
-(This should go away soon as both jaeger and OpenSearch Dashboards will natively be able to use otlp traces)
+- **Data prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to OpenSearch in formats that both the OpenSearch dashboard and Jaeger understand.
+(This should go away soon as both Jaeger and OpenSearch Dashboards will natively be able to use OTLP traces)

 [Jaeger](https://www.jaegertracing.io/) tracks and measures requests and transactions by analyzing end-to-end data from service call chains, making it easier to understand latency issues in microservice architectures.
-Its exclusively meant for distributed tracing with a simple web UI to query traces and spans across services.
+It's exclusively meant for distributed tracing with a simple web UI to query traces and spans across services.
 Jaeger enables views of individual traces in a waterfall-style graph of all the related trace and span executions, service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.

-Data Prepper is a new component of OpenSearch that receives trace data from the OpenTelemetry collector, aggregates, transforms, and normalizes it for analysis and visualization in Kibana
+Data Prepper is a new component of OpenSearch that receives trace data from the OpenTelemetry collector, aggregates, transforms, and normalizes it for analysis and visualization in Kibana.

 - **Trace Analytics Plugin** for opensearch to visualize and query traces